pitchblack408/bind_dns_local_lab/Part1-Bind9-Local-DNS-Installation-Guide-IPv4.md

 This was done with a Nonexistent DNS name and can’t use commercial encryption certificates.
 But the easiest way to fix that is register a domain name and use a subdomain name `internal` such that `internal.example.com` would be used for internal dns routing.
 But in this example we are using a nonexistent domain.

-This was done on raspberry pi 3, but should work on other environments which have bind9 and are debian based.
+This guide uses raspberry pi 3, but should work on other environments which have bind9 and are debian based.

+This guide is only for setting up a internal dns for internal purposes.

+Simply copying, pasting, and running the commands will not work.
+You will need to changed subnets, ips, and other values to make this work with your environment.

 ## Background Info